 The Employer shall not, for the purpose of avoiding the payment of overtime, curtail the scheduled hours of an employee during the remainder of a workweek in which the employee has previously worked hours beyond his/her normally scheduled workday.
 This Paragraph shall not apply to employees who, because of the nature of the duties of their positions, work an irregular workday, nor shall it apply to employees who have been permitted by the Employer to participate in an approved voluntary flexible hours program that has been duly authorized by the Appointing Authority and by the Chief Human Resources Officer.

 1. With the exception of paid sick leave, all time for which an employee is on full paid leave status shall be considered time worked for the purpose of calculating overtime compensation.
+An employee who uses sick time during the same workweek in which he/she works either emergency or mandatory overtime shall be permitted to use up to three (3) such days each fiscal year for purposes of calculating overtime compensation provided the sick time is used prior to the notification to report for the overtime.

-2. However, an employee who uses sick leave during the same work week in which he/she works mandatory overtime shall have the opportunity to replace up to three (3) shifts per fiscal year of sick leave with his/her available personal leave, vacation leave, accrued compensatory time or holiday compensatory time.
-Furthermore, up to two (2) days of sick leave may be counted toward such overtime calculation if the employee submits medical evidence pursuant to Article 8, Section 1 of the Agreement.
+2. An employee who uses sick leave during the same work week in which he/she works mandatory overtime shall have the opportunity to replace up to three (3) shifts per fiscal year of sick leave with his/her available personal leave, vacation leave, accrued compensatory time or holiday compensatory time.

 There shall be no duplication or pyramiding of the premium pay for overtime work provided for in this Agreement.

-Upon the request of an employee, an Appointing Authority may grant, at its discretion, compensatory time in lieu of payment for overtime at a rate not less than one and a half hours for each hour of employment for which overtime compensation would be required under this Article.
-Such compensatory time shall not be accumulated in excess of ninety (90) hours.

-An Appointing Authority shall permit the use of compensatory time within a reasonable time from the employee's request, provided the use of compensatory time does not unduly disrupt the operation of a Department or Agency.
+Upon the request of an employee, the Employer may grant, at its discretion, compensatory time in lieu of payment for overtime at a rate not less than one and one-half hours for each hour of employment for which overtime compensation would be required under this Article.
+Such compensatory time shall not be accumulated in excess of one hundred and twenty hours and may be sued in one half-hour increments.
+The Employer shall permit the use of compensatory time at the employee’s request, provided the use of compensatory time does not unduly disrupt the operation of a department or agency.
 Upon termination, an employee shall be paid for all unused compensatory time at the final regular rate of pay.

 The Employer shall make every effort to compensate employees for overtime in the same pay period that the overtime was earned.
 However, it is understood that there are situations in which the overtime entries cannot be